 On April 29th, the second place of the Do Good Challenge’s Venture Track category was awarded to Community Pipeline, a new initiative from the College of Arts & Humanities’ Center for Synergy and the ARHU Social Innovation Scholars.
 Guided by mentors and faculty members, University of Maryland students designed and implemented their own after-school programs in local elementary and middle schools.
-This organization was the brainchild of a few young, dedicated students, among them Nick Henninger ’15: economics major, Social Innovation Scholar and project mentor for the organization’s 2014 cohort.
+This organization was the brainchild of a few young, dedicated students, among them Nick Henninger ’15: history & economics major, Social Innovation Scholar and project mentor for the organization’s 2014 cohort.

 Nick remembers sitting in a club meeting for AshokaU Terp Changemakers in April 2013 and listening to members express an earnest but unsubstantiated desire to teach entrepreneurship to a local school.
 What they needed, Nick thought, was a pipeline from the university to local schools such as Paint Branch Elementary and College Park Academy.